lab1092/blender-manual_ja/manual/basics/default_scene.rst

-To change the default scene, make all of the desired changes to the current scene or current file and press :kbd:`ctrl-U`.
+To change the default scene, make all of the desired changes to the current scene or current file and press :kbd:`Ctrl-U`.
-Note that if you are using another .blend file when you press :kbd:`ctrl-U`, this file will be the default startup file instead of the one that comes with the default Blender install.
+Note that if you are using another .blend file when you press :kbd:`Ctrl-U`, this file will be the default startup file instead of the one that comes with the default Blender install.

-The :guilabel:`Save Startup File` popup confirmation will appear.
+The *Save Startup File* popup confirmation will appear.
-Click :kbd:`lmb` on the :guilabel:`Save Startup File` popup or press :kbd:`Enter`.
+Click :kbd:`LMB` on the *Save Startup File* popup or press :kbd:`Enter`.

-Press :kbd:`esc` to abort.
+Press :kbd:`Esc` to abort.

 Restoring the Default Scene to Factory Settings